natar-io/PapARt/README.md

 ## Version 1.1 and 1.2 (January 2018)

-The first 2018 release will be directly to 1.2.
-This label is explained by two major updates:
+The first 2018 releases are 1.1 and 1.2.There are two major updates:

-* ColorTracking: The library enables color tracking.
+* (1.1) ColorTracking: The library enables color tracking.
 The system learns to recognize and track five colors which can be used to activate buttons, or identify objects.
-* Hand recognition and tracking is improved to segment the arm - hands and fingers.
-The API is in progress and will evolve with the 1.2.x versions.
+* (1.2) Hand recognition and tracking is improved to segment the arm - hands and fingers.
+The API is in progress and will evolve.
+This version is distributed with RealityTech's hardware.

 Other features: